Painting an unfinished basement ceiling is a great way to make a short ceiling look higher! Learn how to paint an unfinished basement ceiling.

 - Use tape to secure tarps if you need to.
 (We haven’t finished our walls yet, so we didn’t worry about overspray on the walls.
 Protect your walls if they’re finished.)

-- Be sure to tarp off window and shut all the doors in the room.
+- Be sure to tarp off the window and shut all the doors in the room.

-- You might also want to wrap turned off lights in plastic bags.
-(You will need external lighting…) We plan on removing this lights and installing more, so we sprayed around them for now.
+- You might also want to wrap turned-off lights in plastic bags.
+(You will need external lighting…) We plan on removing these lights and installing more, so we sprayed around them for now.

 Protecting Yourself from Overspray

-At a minimum, you need googles and probably someone to clean them for you occasionally.
+At a minimum, you need goggles and probably someone to clean them for you occasionally.